 The d3js heat map

 Another way to visualise the data (in matrix form) and show the frequency of elements, is to use a heat map.
 The following visualisation uses the information from all 300 Insight fellows.
 It shows the research profiles of fellows, represented by their previous research area and university prior to applying for an Insight Fellowship.
 The different colours represent the frequency of fellows having the same research area/university combination.
 Typically the darker the colour the greater frequency.
 In this plot colours represent discrete numbers: one fellow (green), two fellows (teal), three fellows (dark blue), and four fellows (red - the maximum so far).
-Click on the image below to explore the full interactive version.

 The banding pattern highlights the most common research areas for the full dataset – Astronomy & Astrophysics, Physics, Mathematics, Neuroscience – and universities – Stanford University & University of California (Berkeley).